R021T/README/README.md

 ## Contributing

-You are welcome to contribute by submitting a Pull Request to the repository , see the [CONTRIBUTING.md](CONTRIBUTING) file for details
+You are welcome to contribute by submitting a Pull Request to the repository , see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details

+## Licensing

+The code in this project is licensed under MIT license as found in the [LICENSE.txt](LICENSE.txt) file.
+Please refer the same for details.